Wendy Harmer: Political views

 In a 2015 article for The Sydney Morning Herald, Harmer described herself as a "tragic lefty".
 In a 2013 humorous piece for The Hoopla, she described herself as an "old lefty".
 Harmer told the ABC Q&A program in November 2015 that her politics sounded "like an old fashioned socialist", that she objected to trends towards privatisation of public assets, and that the GST is not fair.
 In a 2014 piece for the Herald, Harmer cautioned against being too dismissive of opposing political views: "right and left need each other to progress, we should be more humble about our supposedly deeply-held beliefs and not so quick to label our opponents as either carelessly ill-informed or purposefully evil.
 Although, don't expect any extremist wingnut or idiotic greenie near you to get that any time soon!"
-Harmer advocated against the election of Republican Donald Trump at the 2016 US Presidential Election.
+Harmer advocated against the election of Republican Donald Trump at the 2016 United States presidential election.